Using the API

 </distributionManagement>

-</project>Since Maven doesn't support inline credentials like Gradle does you will need to edit your ~/.m2/settings.xml file with the following:
+</project>Since Maven doesn't support inline credentials like Gradle does, you will need to edit your ~/.m2/settings.xml file with the following:

 <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"